 We recommend Hannes Wessels.

 Hannes is an educational psychologist in Centurion and Parkhurst (Johannesburg).
-He strives to help his students live rich and meaningful lives and provides an excellent subject choice assessment that many of our students have benefited greatly from.
+He strives to help his students live rich and meaningful lives and provides an excellent subject choice assessment that many of our students have benefited from greatly.

 University APS Variations